Tierra del Fuego: Prehistory

 The earliest human settlement occurred approximately 8,000 BC.
-The Yaghan were some of the earliest known humans to settle in Tierra del Fuego.
-Archeological sites with characteristics of their culture have been found at locations such as Navarino Island.
+The Yahgan were some of the earliest known humans to settle in Tierra del Fuego.
+Archaeological sites with characteristics of their culture have been found at locations such as Navarino Island.

 European exploration

 The name Tierra del Fuego was given by the Portuguese explorer Ferdinand Magellan while sailing for the Spanish Crown in 1520; he was the first European to visit these lands.
-He believed he was seeing the many fires (fuego in Spanish) of the Yaghan, which were visible from the sea, and that the "Indians" were waiting in the forests to ambush his armada.
+He believed he was seeing the many fires (fuego is Spanish for "fire") of the Indigenous inhabitants, which were visible from the sea, and that the "Indians" were waiting in the forests to ambush his armada.

 In 1525, Francisco de Hoces was the first to speculate that Tierra del Fuego was one or more islands rather than part of what was then called Terra Australis.
 Francis Drake in 1578 and a Dutch East India Company expedition in 1616 learned more about the geography.
 The latter expedition named Cape Horn at Hornos Island.

-On his first voyage with HMS Beagle in 1830, Robert FitzRoy picked up four native Fuegians, including "Jemmy Button" (Orundellico) and brought them to England.
+On his first voyage with HMS Beagle in 1830, Robert FitzRoy picked up four native Fuegians, including "Jemmy Button" (Orundellico) and Yokcushlu, and brought them to England.
 The three who survived the voyage were taken to London to meet the king and queen and were, for a time, celebrities.
 They returned to Tierra del Fuego in the Beagle with FitzRoy and Charles Darwin, who made extensive notes about his visit to the islands.